Fenntasy/Wapiti/README.md

 `Okapi.run()`

 Really start the chain of events and return a promise with that should resolve with either the result of the `capture` call or an array with the results of the `capture` calls.

-## Todo

-* [x] low level API to access puppeteer primitives
-* [ ] fillForm function that takes an objet with selector as key and input value as value